 Your WordPress site has two main parts: database and content.
 To manually migrate a site you will need to acquire both pieces from your current host and upload them to WP Engine.

 Database — page/post contents, users, settings, etc.

 wp-content — Files and resources, plugins, themes, images, etc.

 After migrating your database, to complete the content migration you will need to transfer the wp-content folder from your current host to WP Engine.
 This process begins with downloading the wp-content folder to your computer.

 NOTE: If you have access to a full backup of your current site that will be the easiest way to get a copy of your content and database for a migration so you won’t need the steps below.

-The process to download your wp-content folder contains 2 key steps.
-These are explained in more detail in the sections below.
+The process to download your wp-content folder contains 2 key steps:

 If your host is using cPanel (a Unix-based web hosting control panel) then you can generally access your site’s folder by clicking on the File Manager icon and then clicking Go in the pop up window (Option 1 below).

 Next, you can navigate to the wp-content folder.